Multi-Kernel Correntropy for Robust Learning: EXPERIMENTAL RESULTS

 \section{EXPERIMENTAL RESULTS}

-In this section, we present experimental results to demonstrate the desirable performance of learning methods under the proposed MMKCC criterion.
+In this section, we present experimental results to demonstrate the desirable performance of learning methods under the proposed MMKCC criterion (i.e. the FP-MMKCC algorithm).
 Without explicit mention, the dimension number is $m=2$, the regularization parameter is $\eta = 10^{-4}$ and the iteration number $S$ is $S=3$.